Museums, Sights & Cultural Attractions:

 Chicago is home to many of the world's best museums.
 Some of the best are:

 The Art Institute of Chicago: A truly world class art museum containing a wide variety of collections.
 One of Chicago's must see attractions and one of the best things to do in city.
 It has works of African, Asian, American, European, Ancient and contemporary artists.
 It is best known for it's extensive collection of Impressionist and Post Impressionist works.
 It includes works by such masters as Chagall, Monet, Picasso and Renoir.
 The Art Institute also contains many great American paintings including possibly the two most famous, Grant Wood's American Gothic and Edward Hopper's NightHawks.
 The new wing greatly expands the art on display and is contained in a wonderful new building.
 The new wing's modern collection is not to everyone taste.
-Hours are 10:30-5 and admission is $18, children $12.
+Hours are 10:30-5 and admission is $23, children under 14 free.
 There are occasional free days, and if you show up late in the day they may let you in for a reduced admission.

 The Field Museum: One of the countries best science and history museums which contains enough exhibits to fill a weeks worth of visits.
 It has things to do for people of all ages.
 The main attraction is Sue the dinosaur which the museum purchased for $8.4 million and is the world's most complete dinosaur skeleton.
 Some of the best collections are of animals, fossils, dinosaurs and Egypt, but the are many other good collections.
 The museum is also known for it's exceptional temporary exhibits.
 Some of the best have been about the Dead Sea Scrolls, Egypt and the Aztecs.
 The museum is open daily 9-5 and admission can vary, but the basic adult admission is $15 and children's is $10.